How to fix common WordPress hosting issues

-If you asked yourself How to fix the most common WordPress hosting issues, you are in luck today.
-In today’s how-to article we will explore exactly that.
+If you asked yourself how to fix the most common WordPress hosting issues, you are in luck today.
+In this article, we will explore exactly that.

 Even though using WordPress is very intuitive, from time to time, you will encounter different errors that can make you feel that you didn’t understand how to use it properly.

-The developer teams that deal with WordPress and quick to take notice and fix any issues you might encounter, so you shouldn’t worry too much.
+The developer teams that deal with WordPress fix any issues you might encounter, so you shouldn’t worry too much.

-In this article we will discuss the solutions to some of the most common issues found in WordPress.
+In this article, we will discuss the solutions to some of the most common problems found in WordPress.
 Please read on to find out more about this subject.

 - Deactivate each of the plugins and reactivate them one by one to see which of them is faulty.

-- Use an FTP client like FileZilla -> locate the wp-content/plugins folder.
+- Use an FTP client like FileZilla and locate the wp-content/plugins folder.

 - Rename the folder to plugins_old.

-- Open your FTP client -> open up wp-config.php.
+- Open your FTP client, then open up wp-config.php.

 - This issue can also be caused by your database meeting its quota, or if the server is down.
-To check for this you will need to contact your hosting provider.
+To check this, you will need to contact your hosting provider.

-- If your database has the correct information and is not shut down, the issue might be caused by your site being compromised -> scan your site with Sucuri SiteCheck -> if the results are bad -> have a look at this FAQ.
+- If your database has the correct information and is not shut down, the issue might be caused by your site being compromised so you should scan your site with Sucuri SiteCheck and if the results are bad, learn what to do if your site was hacked.